-APPLICATION AREAS FOR BATIXT R3 EIS sensing technology
+APPLICATION AREAS FOR BATIXT EIS SENSING TECHNOLOGY

 Batixt R3 Sensing Technology for batteries is unlike more traditional EIS that has limited traction beyond R&D contexts.
 The technology has greater potential to be applied throughout the entire battery value chain.
-The speed and comprenhensiveness of Batixt measurements remove most of the previous constraints associated with EIS.
+The speed and comprehensiveness of Batixt measurements remove most of the previous constraints associated with EIS.
 We make EIS both easier and more relevant to use in manufacturing and all areas of industry where battery characterisation, testing and evaluation is needed.

 Here, the potential of Batixt R3 EIS Sensing Technology is explored for three of the main application areas